WickedSpecialist/Python---Tutorial/README.md

-# Python - Tutorial
+# Python3 - Tutorial

- Here you can find every script I create in my Python3 tutorials.</br>
+Here I upload python scripts, which are discussed on my youtube playlist.</br>

+## Usage
+Just click the @iconCopy</br>
+<span class="iconify" data-icon="mdi-language-markdown" data-inline="false"></span>

 You can easily download all of them and play around with them</br>
 in order to become more experienced pyhton programmers.

 HAVE FUN PROGRAMMING!